lorenzoaper/ram-symfony/README.md

 ## End

-If you want to share a card i recomand you to use it now !
+If you want to share a card i recommend you to use it now !
 Just be positive, it can be a good news in your life, a positive message or a good lesson to learn, just be kind.

 [Random Access Mood ](http://whispering-ravine-34894.herokuapp.com/)